stereolabs/zed-ros-wrapper/zed_wrapper/README.md

 A brief explanation of each field:

-  -  `Component`: the name of the diagnostic component
+  -  `Component`: name of the diagnostic component
-  -  `Message`: a brief summary of the status of the ZED node
+  -  `Message`: summary of the status of the ZED node
-  -  `HardwareID`: the model of the ZED camera and its serial number
+  -  `HardwareID`: Model of the ZED camera and its serial number
-  -  `Grabbing`: the grabbing frequency (if video or depth data are subscribed) and the percentage respect to the camera frame rate
+  -  `Capture`: grabbing frequency (if video or depth data are subscribed) and the percentage respect to the camera frame rate
-  -  `Elaboration`: the time in seconds spent to elaborate data and the time limit to achieve max frame rate
+  -  `Processing time`: time in seconds spent to elaborate data and the time limit to achieve max frame rate
-  -  `Depth processing`: indicates if the depth processing is performed
+  -  `Depth status`: indicates if the depth processing is performed
-  -  `Pointcloud`: the pointcloud publishing frequency (if there is at least a subscriber) and the percentage respect to the camera frame rate
+  -  `Point Cloud`: point cloud publishing frequency (if there is at least a subscriber) and the percentage respect to the camera frame rate
-  -  `Floor`: if the floor detection is enabled, indicates if the floor has been detected and the camera position correctly initialized
+  -  `Floor Detection`: if the floor detection is enabled, indicates if the floor has been detected and the camera position correctly initialized
-  -  `Tracking`: indicates the status of the tracking, if enabled
+  -  `Tracking status`: indicates the status of the tracking, if enabled
   -  `IMU`: the publishing frequency of the IMU topics, if the camera is the ZED Mini and there is at least a subscriber